SUBMISSION DEADLINE: MAY 1, 2023

 Length: Equivalent to approximately 5,000-15,000 words when translated into English.

-Please write a brief abstract (in English) explaining how the manuscript meets the criteria set out above.
+Submissions must include a brief abstract (written in English) explaining how the manuscript meets the criteria stated above.

-Submission should be clearly labeled "2016 David Thelen Award Entry."
-An electronic version of the manuscript should be sent to JAH@oah.org, and one hard copy of the manuscript should be mailed to the following address postmarked to arrive by May 1, 2015:
+Submissions must be clearly labeled “2024 David Thelen Award Entry.”
+An electronic version of the manuscript must be sent to [email protected].
+One hard copy must be mailed to the address below by May 1, 2023.

-Executive Editor, OAH/ Editor, Journal of American History
+Stephen D. Andrews, Interim Executive Editor, Journal of American History

 Journal of American History